okta/okta-auth-js/README.md

 In most cases you will not need to set a value for `responseMode`.
 Defaults are set according to the [OpenID Connect 1.0 specification](https://openid.net/specs/openid-connect-core-1_0.html#Authentication).

-* For [PKCE OAuth Flow](#pkce-oauth-20-flow)), the authorization code will be in search query of the URL.
+* For [PKCE OAuth Flow](#pkce-oauth-20-flow)), the authorization code will be appended as a query parameter of the URL.
 Clients using the PKCE flow can opt to instead receive the authorization code in the hash fragment by setting the [responseMode](#additional-options) option to "fragment".

 * For [Implicit OAuth Flow](#implicit-oauth-20-flow)), tokens will be in the hash fragment of the URL.
 This cannot be changed.